 Her artisans use only locally sourced ingredients and materials to process their natural dyes.
 In this way, it’s as close to a fully sustainable and environmentally friendly method as she’s found in Vietnam.
 The indigo plants are grown from seed and seasonally rotated with other crops to prevent pests — no pesticides are used — and to ensure a healthy soil.
 Owing to optimal climate conditions in northern Vietnam no extra watering is necessary either.
 Moreover, only traditional natural mordants are used to fasten the colour during the dyeing process.
 These natural mordants allow them to minimise any of the colour bleeding that typically occurs with naturally dyed fabric.

-To follow the story of Kilomet109, please find them on social media here.
+To further follow the story of Kilomet109, find them on social media here.